Cowardly 1922 slaying of an MP caricatured by his terrorist killers

 Thus Sir Henry Wilson MP is not a well known figure in the 21st century.

-And yet his murder was a terrible event, as people realised at the time, and as people who read of it today will realise (such as in our recent account of the crime, by the historian Lord Lexden — the web version of this editorial will link to that story).
+And yet his murder was a terrible event, as people realised at the time, and as people who read of it today will realise (such as in our recent account of the crime, by the historian Lord Lexden — the web version of this editorial will link to that story, see below).

 Sir Henry was caricatured by his enemies as a violent, war mongering Brit.
 Unionists politicians are always caricatured as such when Irish terrorists decide they are worth murdering.
 In fact Sir Henry was a brilliant military man but also such a thoughtful figure that he was greatly respected by the then prime minister David Lloyd George — although the men ultimately fell out bitterly over Irish policy.